 Pennant Housing Association Limited ("the Association") is a subsidiary of Coastal Housing Group Limited ("Coastal", together "the Group").
+Coastal has the ability to appoint and remove board members.

 The Association is a non-charitable, not for profit company, and Coastal is charitable.
 Both are registered as social landlords with the Welsh Government and are Community Benefit societies.